 Homemade Oats Banana Porridge Recipe for Babies | Baby Food

 - Cows milk - 1 cup don't add for babies under one year

 - Sterilize the bowls and spoons used for feeding your baby in a vessel with hot water for five minutes and keep it immersed in the same container until use.

 - Boil cows milk in a saucepan and keep it ready.

-- Take 2 tbsp of oats in a saucepan and add 1/2 cup of water to it.
+- Take 2 tablespoon of oats in a saucepan and add ½ cup of water to it.
 Cook it in medium flame for 3 minutes or until the oats get cooked.
 Stir it continuously while cooking otherwise the oats may stick to the vessel.

 - Once the oats get cooked well, add a cup of milk to the cooked oats and boil it for 4 minutes by stirring occasionally or until it becomes thick.